pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 2.4 Growth vs. Preservation Balance

-The eternal tension in dynasty building: when to accelerate growth and when to consolidate and preserve.
+The eternal tension in Legacy building: when to accelerate growth and when to consolidate and preserve.
 This section provides the framework for making these decisions.

 ### When to Accelerate Growth